thegodeveloper/cka/labs/02-schedule-pod-on-master-node.md

-# Schedule a Pod on Master Node - 3%
+# Question 2 - Schedule a Pod on Master Node - 3%

 ## Use Context